kian2attari/MPU-9250-DMP-ESP32-SAMD-Library/README.md

 If you're looking to bypass the DMP or are looking for something more straightforward, check out the [MPU-9250 Breakout Library by Sparkfun](https://github.com/sparkfun/SparkFun_MPU-9250_Breakout_Arduino_Library), which provides access to all standard MPU-9250 sensor-readings.
 Keep in mind, those are designed to work with SAMD boards and will not work with an ESP32 board.

 The following library was tested on a Adafruit Feather ESP32 Huzzah but it should work wonderfully with any ESP32 or SAMD based board.

+## Note

+ Both the accelerometer and magnetometer could be calibrated for improved accuracy.
+You can follow [this tutorial]( https://thecavepearlproject.org/2015/05/22/calibrating-any-compass-or-accelerometer-for-arduino/) to complete the calibration!

 Repository Contents
 -------------------